KillingSpark/rustysd/Readme.md

 # rustysd
 Rustysd is a service manager that tries to replicate systemd behaviour for a subset of the configuration possibilities.
-It focuses on the core functionality
+It focuses on the core functionality of a service manager.

 For now this project is just out of interest how far I could come with this and what would be needed to get a somewhat working system.
 It is very much a proof of concept / work in progress.
 For the love of god do not use this